 Transferring an Exam

-Competency exams passed within 10 years prior to your Oregon licensure application may be transferred.
+Competency exams must be transferred to the Oregon Board.
 You will need to request that the applicable exam service send an official exam verification directly to the Board's office.

 Requests for special accommodations for disability must be made at the time your written request to take the exam is submitted to the Board.
 You will need to include a written verification of your disability from a qualified care provider (i.e. a person certified or licensed by the state to provide such services) detailing the nature, extent and duration of your disability and his or her specific recommendation for an accommodation.